-4.7 MULTI-UNIT STRUCTURE
+MULTI-UNIT STRUCTURE

 Each residential unit, be it in a single or multi-unit structure, be it fixed or mobile, be it permanent or temporary, must meet or exceed, either individually or in combined totals, the minimum lot area requirements of this by-law for the residential zone in which the unit exists.
 If the unit is in other than a Residential zone, it must meet or exceed the minimum lot area requirements of the least restricted residential zone.
 This is not authorization of any particular form of residential unit.
-It is a requirement of such residential units as allowed under these by-laws.
-It is a requirement of residential units not specifically covered by these by-laws.
+It is a requirement of such residential units not specifically covered by these by-laws.
 It is a requirement of residential units allowed by legal circumvention of other provisions of these by-laws.